Student Opportunities

 Part-time employment (may include weekends and holidays) as

-- VISITOR USE ASSISTANT - STUDENT TRAINEE at Pu`uhonua o Honaunau National Historical Park, GS-303-03
+- Visitor Use Assistant - Student Trainee at Puʻuhonua o Honaunau National Historical Park, GS-303-03

-- PARK GUIDE - STUDENT TRAINEE at Kaloko-Honokohau National Historical Park, GS-0090-03
+- Park Guide - Student Trainee at Kaloko-Honokohau National Historical Park, GS-0090-03

 Requirements include being at least a half-time student pursuing a degree, passing all course work with a 2.0 GPA (must provide proof of degree pursuing, grade point and registration) and ability to communicate orally and in writing.
 Trainee must wear the National Park Service uniform.